homelabaas/haas-website/readme.md

 ## Deployment

-Pusing to master will fire off a Circle CI build, which will automatically deploy the contents to production.
+Pushing to master will fire off a Circle CI build, which will automatically deploy the contents to production.